-Based out of the Office of Vocation & Ministry at Hellenic College Holy Cross, the Telos Project is seeking fourteen pilot parishes to participate in Telos webinars, conferences, and other resources as they embark on designing new ministries for and with the young adults in their communities.
+Based out of the Office of Vocation & Ministry at Hellenic College Holy Cross, the Telos Project has invited fourteen pilot parishes to participate in Telos webinars, conferences, and other resources as they embark on designing new ministries for and with the young adults in their communities.
 These parishes, in turn, will share their learning with us and with the Church more broadly, helping shape Hellenic College Holy Cross curriculum and future leaders of the Church.
-(Click here for application details.)

 The Telos Project is inspired by the work of the CrossRoad Summer Institute, a popular youth theology program for high school juniors and seniors run by the Office of Vocation & Ministry at Hellenic College Holy Cross.
-Founded in 2003, CrossRoad has inspired nearly 700 Orthodox youth to engage in their faith and make life-giving choices in college and beyond.
+Founded in 2003, CrossRoad has inspired over 900 Orthodox youth to engage in their faith and make life-giving choices in college and beyond.

 After over a decade of this work, we noticed a pattern.
 CrossRoad alumni face new decisions about identity, faith, vocation, and relationships as they graduate from college and enter young adulthood.
 They yearn to find local Orthodox parishes that will help them relate their faith to their everyday lives.
 Our aim is to connect Orthodox parishes and young adults wrestling with these ideas.

-We are also inspired by the work of Sophie Koulomzim, a great religious educator shaped by the 1920s Orthodox youth movement.
-Her visionary approach to young adult ministry raised up an entire generation of Orthodox leaders in the United States.
+We are also inspired by the work of Sophie Koulomzim, a great religious educator shaped by the 1920s Orthodox youth movements.
+Her visionary approach to Christian education helped raise up an entire generation of Orthodox leaders in the United States.
 Our dream is to inspire a new generation of clergy, lay leaders, philanthropists, and volunteers who will serve in the Orthodox Church well into the 21st century.